Exploring Cornbread: History and Recipes

 - Cover and set in warm, draft-free place for 1 hour or until doubled in size.
 Preheat oven to 425 degrees F. Bake biscuits for 10-12 minutes or until browned.

-As I write this the days are getting shorter, the nights cooler, and the trees are beginning to put on a dazzling display of color.
+As I write this, the days are getting shorter, the nights cooler, and the trees are beginning to put on a dazzling display of color.
 Autumn is just around the corner.
-And, with Autumn all thoughts turn to pumpkin—pumpkin bread, cookies, cake, and of course cornbread.
+With Autumn, all thoughts turn to pumpkin—pumpkin bread, cookies, cake, and of course cornbread.
 Jaclyn (CookingClassy) has provided many great recipes for us and this one for pumpkin cornbread is also beautifully written and photographed.
 Pumpkin puree makes the bread moist and tender.

 I wasn't looking for a savory cornbread recipe, but the photo of this cake made me completely stop in my tracks.
 This stunner is the perfect showcase for heirloom tomatoes.
-They aren't mandatory but look at the beautiful contrast in colors.
+They aren't mandatory, but just look at the beautiful color contrast they provide.

 If you don't care for fresh dill, you can certainly leave it out.
 I would suggest fresh thyme or perhaps a dash or two of dry (not fresh) oregano.

-The apotheosis of cornbread, the ultimate, glorified ideal; spoon bread, a steaming hot, feather-light dish of cornmeal mixed with butter, eggs, milk, and seasoning and lifted by the heat of the oven to a souffle of airiness.— John Egerton, "Southern Food: At Home, On the Road, In History" (Chapel Hills Books:1993)
+The apotheosis of cornbread, the ultimate, glorified ideal; spoon bread, a steaming hot, feather-light dish of cornmeal mixed with butter, eggs, milk, and seasoning and lifted by the heat of the oven to a souffle of airiness.— John Egerton

 Sweet Corn Spoonbread

 Stacey is the creator of SouthernBites, a cookbook author, and "true Southerner from a line of amazing cooks."
 He loves sharing his passion for cooking family favorites like this sweet corn spoonbread.